AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Arcane Deflection

 At 9th level, your understanding of spells and sorcery leads you to master the art of deflection, allowing you to channel thrown-off ranged spell attacks to your own use.
 When a ranged spell attack misses you, if the projectile remains, you may use your reaction to attempt to take control over the spell.
 You make a ranged spell attack of your own, and if you roll higher than the attack against you, the projectile is propelled to another creature you can see.
-This attack's range is the range remaining from the original spell.You may attempt to use this feature an amount of times equal to your Intelligence modifier.
+This attack's range is the range remaining from the original spell.
+You may attempt to use this feature an amount of times equal to your Intelligence modifier.
 Uses of this feature replenish when you finish a long rest.

 ### Negation